 Preventative Tips

-To reduce the risk of overexertion, monitor your energy levels and step out of the studio if you feel overwhelmed.
-Practicing breathing techniques (Ujjayi breathing) through the nose can also help regulate your nervous system naturally.
+To avoid overdoing it, keep an eye on your energy levels and don’t be afraid to step out of the studio if you’re feeling overwhelmed.
+Practicing breathing techniques, like Ujjayi breathing through the nose, can also help calm your nervous system.

 Cardiovascular Concerns for Hot Yoga Practitioners